Using Another Service Platform

 1 <installationId>

-must be replaced with your installation ID, which must match the prefix you have determined for your DNS entry.2 <registry server>
+must be replaced with your installation ID.
+It must match the prefix you have determined for your DNS entry.2 <registry server>

 must be replaced with the Docker repository hosting Saagie images.3 <username>